Darek-Ryszka/Python_Django_Student-Center/README.md

 # Python_Django_Student-Dashboard

-Student Dashboard

 ## General info
-This project is a simple Snake game using Tkinter library
+This project is a Web Application for the students at any age, which has help to study.

 ## Technologies
 To see all technologies go to requirements.txt